 The Leather collection comes in 3 colourways; Cloud, Graphite and Shadow Grey and the fabric collection comes in 5 colours; Chocolate, Drak Grey, grey, Black and Jeans Blue.

-You can buy in addition to this the compatible Noordi Car Seat in the 3in1 package and if you quote SISTERSANDSONS in the SAMUEL JOHNSTON Showroom or online for any of the Noordi Travel Systems you will get the ISOFIX BASE for FREE worth £129!
+You can buy in addition to this the compatible Noordi Car Seat in the 3in1 package and purchase the matching isofix.

 Browse the Noordi collection HERE